-A wide range of educational backgrounds provide good preparation for graduate study in urban and regional planning.
+A wide range of educational backgrounds provides good preparation for graduate study in urban and regional planning.
 Students with undergraduate majors such as environmental policy and planning, architecture, anthropology, public policy, geographic information science, business administration, economics, engineering, communication studies, finance, geography, education, marketing, political science, sociology, history, journalism, and English currently study in the school.
 With an increasingly diverse student body and a low student-faculty ratio, the School of Planning and Public Affairs is committed to creating an environment that is inclusive and welcoming of all students.
-Approximately 20 full-time students and some part-time students are enrolled, and about 20% are international students.
+Approximately 20 full-time students and some part-time students are enrolled and about 20% are international students.

 The common core of courses and the design of the facilities allow students to get to know each other quickly.
 Students interact closely with faculty members in the classroom, in informal conversation, and while working on research projects.
 Students and faculty also collaborate in the second-year capstone courses, URP:6209 Sustainable Communities Lab I and URP:6210 Sustainable Communities Lab II, to prepare plans and reports for communities throughout Iowa.
 This work is supported by the university's Iowa Initiative for Sustainable Communities, which was created by the School of Planning and Public Affairs.